yeniel/CabifyMobileChallenge/README.md

 In some parts the design patterns seem like an overkill or maybe add needless complexity, but I chose them to show my knowledge.

 I tried to follow the bases of a **Clean Architecture** and the **SOLID** principles.
 The intention is to have a testable, robust and scalable code and avoid the following bad smells:
-- God entities
+- God entities.
-- Repeated code
+- Repeated code.
-- Non testable code
+- Non testable code.
-- Coupled code
+- Coupled code.
-- Lower cohesion
+- Lower cohesion.

 ### Data Layer
 #### Repositories